blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 Schools of thought are also called Darshanas.

 Notes: https://www.omyogashala.in/shad-darshan
-# Orthodox
+## Orthodox Schools

+There are six schools of thought, called the Sad-Darshanas (Six Schools).
+They are themselves grouped into three groups of two similar schools, as follows:

+1. Sankhya and Yoga
+2. Nyaya and Vaisheshika
+3. Mimamsa and Vedanta

-- 1. Sankhya
+- 1. Sankhya (Digital)
 	- **Brief**
 		- It is a discrete school of thought that explains reality as evolving due to **Prakriti** (Nature of Being)
 		- It views **Purusha** (Witness Consciousness) as the centres of consciousness, and the universe as consisting of both **Purusha** and **Prakriti**